pavankalyannv/Resources_to_learn_EthicalHacking/README.md

 Your contributions and suggestions are heartily welcome.

 # NOTE:
-All references taken from Internet and shared on internet xD Thanks to those who shared their opinion before that helped me learn 😉 if you have any questions, please ask in the comments.
+All references taken from Internet and shared on internet Thanks to those who shared their opinion before that helped me learn 😉 if you have any questions, please ask in the comments.
 If you know about any good resource for beginners, please share it.

-For more articles on hacking you can follow me on Medium:
-## medium.com/@hussnainfareed